-The Company has funded and unfunded noncontributory defined benefit pension plans that cover substantially all employees, agents and retirees.
+The Company sponsors funded and unfunded noncontributory defined benefit pension plans for its eligible employees and agents.
 The qualified defined benefit plan includes a defined benefit formula and a cash balance formula.
 Participants earn benefits under the plan based on the defined benefit formula, the cash balance formula, or a combination of both formulas as determined by their date of hire or rehire.
 Under the defined benefit formula, benefits are calculated based on final average earnings and length of service.
 Benefits under the cash balance formula are determined based on age, service and salary during the participants' careers.

 The Company's policy is to fund qualified pension costs in accordance with the Employee Retirement Income Security Act of 1974.
-The company contributed \$80 million to its qualified benefit plan in 2020 and the re were no contributions in 2019.
+The company contributed \$80 million to its qualified benefit plan in 2020 and there were no contributions in 2021.